tembo-io/trunk/contrib/bool_plperl/Guide.md

 # What is this extension?
 >*Transform boolean type <> PL/Perl.*

-TO UPDATE --EVAN
+`bool_plperl` is a C-based transformation extension that allows conversion between PostgreSQL- and Perl-native boolean values.

 # When should you use it?

-You should use the `bool_plperl` extension when writing or using PL/Perl functions within PostgreSQL that involve boolean values.
-It ensures that boolean values from PostgreSQL are properly interpreted in Perl and vice versa, eliminating potential logical errors.
+`bool_plperl` should be considered when writing or using PL/Perl functions within PostgreSQL that involve boolean values.
+This extension ensures that boolean values from PostgreSQL are properly interpreted in Perl and vice versa, eliminating potential logical errors.

 # Example use case.